wlyh514/closed-ai-archive/README.md

 An archived repository for the "closed-ai" project.
 Names are removed for privacy concerns.

+User credentials for testing:

+- Username: `voidptr_t`
+- Password: `123$%^qweRTY`

 # Closed AI